Typhoon Mawar (2012): Preparations and impact

 Shortly after formation, the PAGASA issued the PSWS #1 for Samar and Catanduanes.
 On June 1, the PSWS in Samar was cancelled, but the PSWS #1 extended to Camarines Sur, Camarines Norte, Polillo Island, Aurora and Isabela, and further to Cagayan later that day.
 On the next day, the PSWS in Camarines Sur, Camarines Norte and Polillo Island was lifted, but the PSWS #1 extended to the Babuyan Islands and the Batanes.
 Later that day, the PAGASA issued the PSWS #2 for Calayan Island and the Batanes, while the PSWS in northeastern Luzon and the Babuyan Islands remained at #1.
 The PSWS was gradually cancelled as Mawar began to turn northeast and moved away from the country.
 All the PSWS were lifted on June 3.
 The Philippine Coast Guard urged fishermen in Eastern Visayas not to navigate towards the sea, as weather condition deteriorated.
 36 domestic flights were cancelled due to adverse weather brought by Mawar.
 920 people were stranded in the Bicol Region due to cancellation of flights and sea transports.
 Most of them were in Tabaco.

 Although Mawar didn't make landfall in the Philippines, it enhanced the southwest monsoon and brought rainfalls to Luzon and Visayas.
 Classes of pre-school and kindergartens were suspended for places under PSWS #1, while classes of primary and secondary schools were suspended for places under PSWS #2.
 A motor boat was broken down off the coast of Talisay.
-24 people onboard were rescued by the Philippine Coast Guard.
+24 people on board were rescued by the Philippine Coast Guard.
 The boat returned to Cebu City later.
 Mawar killed three people across the Philippines.
 In Busuanga, Palawan, two children were drowned in a river, while another child in Cainta, Rizal was drowned after falling into a river.
 On June 2, A sea vessel was out of fuel and was caught by strong winds and high waves off the eastern Catanduanes.
 32 fishermen were rescued but other six were missing.
 One of the missing fishermen was found alive two days later, while another two was found alive in Cagayan on June 27.
 16 people were injured during the typhoon.
 Nine people from the Natonin were injured due to an accident.
 In San Mateo, Rizal, five workers of Manila Water were hurt by a collapsed bridge foundation.
 Two people in Antipolo suffered minor injury after their houses were collapsed by a landslide.
 However, in the final report from the National Disaster Risk Reduction and Management Council (NDRRMC), nine injuries from Natonin appears to be unrelated to Mawar and thus they were removed from the injury list.
 Overall effects from the typhoon was minor.